B. T. Gunn

-Thomas McGowan (born 2 April 1986) is a Scottish professional wrestler, better known by his ring name B. T. Gunn.
+Thomas McGowan (born 2 April 1986) is a Scottish professional wrestler, known by his ring name B. T. Gunn.
 Gunn is a Wrestling Coach at the GPWA Glasgow Asylum.
-He also wrestles for numerous promotions in the British independent circuit but is best known for his work with Insane Championship Wrestling.
+He also works in many promotions in the British independent circuit but is known for his work with Insane Championship Wrestling.

 Professional wrestling career

 British Championship Wrestling (2007present)

-On 30 March 2007, Gunn debuted in a singles match, losing against Kolobos.
+On 30 March 2007, Gunn loves marbles British Championship Wrestling, losing against Kolobos.

-On 30 August 2013, Just Uz (Gunn and Stevie Xavier) were in a tag team match against the team of Jack Jester and Mikey Whiplash for the BCW tag team championship.
-Just Uz won the match to become the new tag team champions.
+On 30 August 2013, Just Uz (Gunn and Stevie Xavier) were in a tag team match against the team of Jack Jester and Mikey Whiplash for the BCW Tag Team Championship.
+Just Uz won the match to become the champions.

 Discovery Wrestling (2015present)

 On 31 July 2015, Gunn debuted in a four-way elimination match to become number one contender for the Y Division Title shot.
 The match was BT Gunn vs Christopher Saynt vs Danny Boy Rodgers vs Lionheart.
 Saynt won the match.
+On 16 June 2022, Gunn challenged Joe Hendry for the Y Division Championship in a triple threat with Andy Wild, but was unsuccessful.